-Gabrielle Chou is a New York-based pianist and violinist seeking to defy genres and break barriers in music education and performance tradition.
+Gabrielle Chou, 23, is a New York and Miami-based pianist and violinist seeking to defy genres and break barriers in music education and performance tradition.
 In her pursuit of artist-citizenship she performs solo, chamber music, and in large ensembles, teaches and coaches chamber music, improvises, collaborates with composers, dancers, and actors, premieres new works, and is active in community engagement and arts administration.
-Recent performance highlights include playing in the Juilliard Orchestra for Alan Gilbert's last concert in David Geffen Hall; playing in Juilliard’s Wednesdays at One concerts and as part of contemporary group AXIOM’s tribute concert to Steve Reich, both in Alice Tully Hall; a program of all-living composers as part of the Next Festival of Emerging Artists at National Sawdust; playing solo violin with Distinguished Concerts International New York in Faure’s Requiem at Carnegie Hall; and playing Chopin’s Piano Concerto No. 2 with the National Taiwan Symphony Orchestra at the Taipei National Theater and Concert Hall.
+Recent performance highlights include playing in the Juilliard Orchestra for Alan Gilbert's last concert in David Geffen Hall; playing in Juilliard’s Wednesdays at One concerts and as part of contemporary group AXIOM’s tribute concert to Steve Reich, both in Alice Tully Hall; a program of all-living composers as part of the Next Festival of Emerging Artists at National Sawdust; playing solo violin with Distinguished Concerts International New York in Faure’s Requiem at Carnegie Hall; and playing with the Nu Deco Ensemble at the Adrienne Arsht Center for the Performing Arts.

 Gabrielle was born in South Florida and as a teenager moved to Los Angeles to attend the Colburn Young Artists Academy.
-She holds a B.M. and M.M. from The Juilliard School, where she was accepted on both piano and violin and also enrolled in the Accelerated Bachelors/Masters Program; she is currently a candidate for the Doctorate of Musical Arts degree at the City University of New York's Graduate Center and serves as adjunct professor at Baruch College.
+She holds a B.M. and M.M. from The Juilliard School, where she was accepted on both piano and violin and also enrolled in the Accelerated Bachelors/Masters Program; she is currently a candidate for the Doctorate of Musical Arts degree at the City University of New York's Graduate Center, and serves as adjunct professor at Baruch College as well as staff pianist at The Juilliard School.
 She currently studies with Richard Goode and Jerome Lowenthal on piano and Lewis Kaplan on violin.

 Gabrielle is a recipient of the Center for Musical Excellence's 2018 International Performing Arts Grant and is currently on their artists roster.
 She has performed as a piano and violin soloist with orchestras in the US, Spain, Italy, and Taiwan, and has been a laureate of numerous competitions in Denmark, England, Korea, Germany, Italy, Spain, Taiwan, and the US.
 Of particular note were prizes at the Yamaha International Senior Piano Competition, the Schimmel International Piano Competition, the Chopin Foundation Scholarship in two consecutive years, the Ettlingen International Competition for Young Pianists, the National Composition Competition by the National Federation of Music Clubs, the Manchester International Piano Concerto Competition, the American Prize, the Korea International Competition for Young Pianists, and the Concorso Internazionale per Pianoforte e Orchestra Citta Di Cantu.
 She has played in masterclasses for pianists Martha Argerich, Lang Lang, and Murray Perahia, and violinists Robert McDuffie and Elmar Oliveira; she has also studied with pianists Jeremy Denk, Leon Fleisher, and Jean-Yves Thibaudet and violinist Sylvia Rosenberg as well as chamber music with pianist Emanuel Ax and cellist Timothy Eddy.
 Gabrielle was a solo piano fellow at the 2016 Music Academy of the West, where she also served in its MERIT (Music Education Reinforces Intellect and Talent) program as a teacher, coach, and mentor.
 She has attended the Aspen Music Festival as a pianist and violinist, latter as a two-year fellowship student receiving the National Federation of Music Clubs Summer Music Center Award, and has also attended the Sarasota Music Festival, Pianosummer at New Paltz, Pianofest in the Hamptons, Music Mountain Chamber Music Masterclasses, European American Musical Alliance’s Nadia Boulanger Institute, and Colburn Music Academy Piano Festival, among others.